zemarchezi/pySatData/README.md

 ***
 ## config_file.json

+If some change in downloding directories is needed, it can be done in this file.

 ```pysatdata/resources/config_file.json```

 This file sets the http directory for downloading data and the local directory to download data.